 To the shock of many Chileans and the world, in October 2022, Boric’s new constitution was rejected by nearly 62% of the population through a mandatory popular referendum.
 Months after the victory of the Rechazo [Reject] side, the proponents of the Apruebo [Approve] campaign are still trying to comprehend why their efforts to promote the new constitution failed.
 The Apruebo campaign rallied hundreds of thousands through campaigning, public engagement and artistic performances.
 Many artists and artistic institutions, such Galeria CIMA in collaboration with Acción Constitucional, performed, created and advocated in favor of the new constitution.
 Yet in the wake of the results, the historian Manuel Suzarte has put forth the question: is it time to renew the cultural repertory of social activism in Chile?
 The rapper Waikil hinted at a similar issue, highlighting that the same artistic strategies from Boric’s campaign had been recycled in the constitutional referendum—the same voices, the same faces.

-In perpetuating the same voices and the same faces, the campaign failed to reach and mobilize segments of Chilean society, or even ensure access to copies of the new constitutions across rural areas, particularly among historically-marginalized indigenous communities.
+In perpetuating the same voices and the same faces, the campaign failed to reach and mobilize segments of Chilean society.
+It failed to even ensure access to copies of the new constitutions across rural areas, particularly among historically-marginalized indigenous communities.
 Chile is a highly centralized and unequal society, which means that access to information is often uneven.
 Danny Rayman explained that while the process for a new constitution “was born from a multitude of voices, those same ones present on the walls, streets and social mobilizations,” this process also represented an effort to “redirect [the popular demands] via an institutional route” through a declaration or agreement that “did not necessarily capture all demands.”
 According to Rayman, “there are voices that essentially were never in agreement with this process, due to how it emerged from the [N15] institutional declaration.”

 Among the voices that reject institutionality, the music of Pukutriñuke, an underground indigenous Mapuche band, denounces the violence of the Chilean state against indigenous peoples and revindicates claims for Mapuche autonomy and land.
 The contemporary Mapuche communities are the descendents of indigenous groups that lived in Southern Chile and Argentina, but that were forcibly removed from their land during and after European colonization.
 For Zapata, a member of the band, the new constitution does not concern them.
 “For us, the new constitution has no meaning, not a step forward, not a step backward,” Zapata told ARC.
 “From time immemorial, the Mapuche are fighting to recuperate the territory that has been pillaged and invaded.”
 Zapata’s stance brings to light historical grievances of colonialism and the marginalization of indigenous communities that linger within Chilean society, including the longstanding conflict over ownership of land in the southern regions of Biobio and the Araucania (considered part of the Wallmapu ancestral territory of the Mapuche).

-For Zapata and the rest of Pukutriñuke, this violence hits close to home, in the outskirts of Santiago, where they were raised away from their culture, language and land.
+For Zapata and the rest of Pukutriñuke, this violence hits close to home in the outskirts of Santiago, where they were raised away from their culture, language and land.
 Shocked and moved by the murder of a Mapuche teenager fleeing from the police in 2002, they created a band that would transmit the language, values, territorial demands and traditional instrumentation of the Mapuche communities.
 Pukutriñuke stands in solidarity with the demands for education, healthcare, and housing voiced during the 2019 social mobilizations, yet Zapata also states: “If you ask me if I consider myself to be Chilean, I do not.
 I consider myself to be Mapuche.”
 As a result, for Pukutriñuke and for certain indigenous communities, reform or recognition by the Chilean state is not viewed as a solution.

 Despite his support for the new constitution and for the election of Gabriel Boric, Danny Rayman recognizes that, even now, “the problems in the region of the Araucanía remain as serious as before.”
 Boric has perpetuated the militarization of the region which was initiated under his predecessor.
 This stance has been criticized because, in the past, the police and military have already been implicated in the framing and murder of Mapuche individuals as part of the government’s security and anti-terrorism campaigns.

 For his part, Waikil told ARC that he does view a new Chilean constitution as a legitimate venue in which to fight institutional violence and advance indigenous rights, such as the right to language, to identity, to land and to live in a plurinational state.
-Despite their differences, Waikil and Pukutriñuke face similar challenges as indigenous artists in Chile.
+Despite their different stances, Waikil and Pukutriñuke face similar challenges as indigenous artists in Chile.
 The spaces for indigenous expression are limited, particularly politicized artistic expression.
 The demands voiced in their music makes finding performance venues difficult, particularly as traditional Chilean mass media is concentrated in the hands of powerful media groups.
 Zapata remarked that Pukutriñuke makes the choice to remain underground as a mechanism to safeguard the authenticity of their message, which is not welcomed in traditional media nor in institutional spaces.
 Waikil also described experiencing the pressure to self-censor at certain venues in which he was treated as the “token” Mapuche performer.
-“For many people…indigenous communities are merely picturesque, where they go as tourists for a souvenir,” Waikil explained.
+“For many people […] indigenous communities are merely picturesque, where they go as tourists for a souvenir,” Waikil explained.
 “When we demand our rights, people become uncomfortable.”